seap0ng/ai-for-the-arts/README.md

 The purpose of this repo is for it to hold all the lab work that must be completed within the Course Lab Book.

-- Learn the material for the course
+- Learn about the current day trends and use of AI through the lens of the arts & humanities.
-- Complete the course
+- Learn new skills and key information in regards to AI and ML practices.